-Marvel Cinematic Universe has opened us to a lot of superheroes.
-The band of heroes protecting our world and our galaxy joined their hands in the last two Avengers movies.
-Earth’s mightiest heroes include mutants, gods, billionaire playboy philanthropists, wizards, and many more.
-We may never really know who is the strongest of them all until there is a royal rumble between them but we got close to seeing it in Captain America Civil War.
-However, there are a few of them who have proven their might time and over again.
-With over 60 years under their belt, the Avengers have withstood every attack on our planet and some of them have come out as the undisputed champions in the battles.
-Here are some of the strongest Avengers according to the Marvel Comics and the MCU.
+The Marvel Cinematic Universe has introduced us to a wide variety of heroic figures.
+In the most recent two Avengers movies, the band of heroes that protect both our world and our galaxy joined forces.
+Mutants, gods, millionaire playboy philanthropists, wizards, and a great many more types of people are among the most powerful heroes on Earth.
+We may never really know who is the strongest of them all until there is a royal rumble amongst them, but we got close to seeing it in Captain America Civil War.
+Until then, we may never really know who is the strongest of them all.
+Having said that, there are a few of them that have repeatedly demonstrated the might that they possess.
+With more than 60 years of experience under their belts, the Avengers have weathered every onslaught that has been launched against our planet, and some of them have emerged from the fights as the uncontested champions.
+According to Marvel Comics and the Marvel Cinematic Universe, the following is a list of some of the most powerful Avengers.

 The Scarlet Witch is a reality-warping powerhouse

-In the well-known comic book series “House of M,” Wanda doesn’t just rewrite a town — she rewrites the entire world.
-After suffering similar traumas as her MCU counterpart, the Scarlet Witch of the comics uses her powers to rewrite history so that mutants are now the dominant population on Earth.
-Thankfully, a group of heroes manages to restore their memories and get her to change everything back, though this has widespread consequences.
-In addition to restoring the world to its default state, Wanda also weakens 90% of the mutant population’s powers, an event that would be remembered as “M-Day” (via Marvel Database)
+In the popular comic book series “House of M,” the main character Wanda not only rewrites a city, but she also rewrites the entire planet.
+The comic book version of Scarlet Witch, who has been through traumatic experiences similar to those experienced by her Marvel Cinematic Universe counterpart, utilizes her powers to rewrite history so that mutants are now the dominant population on Earth.
+Thankfully, a handful of brave individuals is able to bring back their memories and convince her to revert everything, despite the fact that this will have far-reaching repercussions.
+In addition to returning the world to its original form, Wanda is responsible for reducing the power of ninety percent of the mutant population, an event that would be known in the future as “M-Day” (via Marvel Database)

 Sentry the Superman copycat lives up to his inspiration